OpenEnergyPlatform/oeplatform/README.md

     python manage.py runserver

-Per default, you should be able to connect to this copy by visiting [localhost:8000](http://localhost:8000) in your web browser
+Per default, you should be able to connect to this copy by visiting [localhost:8000](http://localhost:8000) in your web browser.

+## User Management

+If the Debug-mode is enabled, the user management is set to a Django-internal manager.
+Thus, developers are not forced to create accounts in the linked wiki, but can use create a local user 'test' with password 'pass' by running:

+    from login.models import myuser
+    u = myuser.objects.create_user('test','test@mail.com')
+    u.set_password('pass')
+    u.save()